 A CNC multi-spindle machine changes that narrative because the unit cost of production is, more often than not, significantly lower.
 In this article, we’ll look at how a multi-spindle lathe can reduce the machining cost charged per part, whilst still maintaining the same ‘Return on Capital Employed’ (ROCE), by such a degree that the user can offer lower prices to the customer and yet increase generated margin.

-Multi-spindle vs. sliding head lathes
+Multi-spindle machine vs. sliding head lathes

 CNC Multi-spindles operate similarly to sliding or fixed head lathes, the major difference being that all operations are carried out simultaneously on the Multi.
-The speeds and feeds employed for individual cutting operations are comparable between the technologies, however tool life on Index Multi’s is significantly better due to slide construction and the tool interface.
+The speeds and feeds employed for individual cutting operations are comparable between the technologies, however, tool life on Index Multi’s is significantly better due to slide construction and the tool interface.

 All tools are pre-set off-line, and all programs can be proven, through the Index Virtual Machine simulation system, in advance of introduction to the control.
 The MS solution does not require specially prepared bar material and unlike sliding head machines, bar remnants are minimal.

-How are multi-spindles cost-effective?
+How are multi-spindle machines cost-effective?